cirquit/hivemind-multi-cloud/README.md

 26. DGX-2 + 8xA10 (Lambda US) `./run-cv-nlp-32k-multi.sh`

 I highly recommend noting down the specific names of the experiments in the Google Docs to be able to regenerate the figures.

 ---

-### 4. Recreate the figures - WIP

-The notebooks in [**bin/notebooks**](bin/notebooks) will regenerate by default the paper data.
-To fully reproduce the results, you will need to replace my experiment names with the newly generated ones.
-After that, simply running them in a local virtualenv should create the figures in-place in the [**paper/figures**](paper/figures) directory.

-A single `make` in the `paper` subdirectory should recreate all figures.

----